MetOffice/CSET/docs/source/getting-started/run-recipe.rst

     cset bake -i air_temp.nc -o output/ -r air_temperature_spatial_plot.yaml

 This will run the recipe and leave its output in the specified output directory.

-The most interesting output will be the plot, which you can look at with ``xdg-open output/plot.png``.
+You can look at the visualised output with ``xdg-open output/index.html``.

 You've now successfully run CSET with a pre-existing recipe.
 In the next tutorial we will see what is going on inside.